 In the 2000-01 academic year a distance education web-based RHIT to RHIA progression program was implemented.
 In 2006, the program expanded to allow others who do not have the previous health information education to enter the distance education program.
 Current full-time faculty teach the distance education courses as well as teaching the counterpart course on campus.
 This program allows individuals who are working and do not have access to a BS level education, an opportunity to pursue the degree.

-In the fall of 2015, the department implemented an online Master of Health Information Management degree program.
-The program is currently in candidacy status with the Commission on Accreditation of Health Informatics and Information Management (CAHIIM).
-The program anticipates the first group of graduates to complete the degree in May 2017.
+In the fall of 2015, the department implemented an online Master of Health Information Management degree.
+The program is fully online and accredited by the Commission on Accreditation of Health Informatics and Information Management (CAHIIM).
+Students completing the program are eligible to sit for the Registered Health Information Administrator (RHIA) certification.

 To date, over 1000 students have graduated from the BSHIM program.
 The kinds of positions held by the graduates reflect the diversity of the field and the opportunities available to one with a degree in HIM.
 Many graduates have also continued on with a graduate education.
 Quite a number of graduates have also held positions of leadership in local, state and national professional associations and shared their professional expertise through presentations and publications.